oran950/Raspberry-Pi-Flask-Meme-Server/README.md

-**inedx_meme.html should be inside folder named as templates
+**inedx_meme.html should be inside folder named templates